Edited by: Keri Stooksbury

 Once a few technical words get thrown around, many people think they won’t be able to understand how any of this works.
 Don’t worry, using a phone overseas isn’t as difficult as it can sometimes sound.

 The first thing to understand is that different companies and countries all use their own technologies and frequencies.
 You need a phone that is compatible with these technologies.

-Verizon and Sprint in the United States use a technology called CDMA (Code Division Multiple Access).
+Verizon uses a technology called CDMA (Code Division Multiple Access).
 Most other carriers and the world use what’s called GSM (Global System for Mobile Communication).
-There are phones on Verizon and Sprint that also support GSM, but those that don’t won’t work as world phones.
+There are phones on Verizon that also support GSM, but those that don’t won’t work as world phones.